 Current Fire Ban, Restriction or Advisory

-Online fire burn permits can be applied for here.
 If conditions change, the County may impose a Fire Ban or Restriction at any time.
-If a Fire Ban or Restriction is imposed, you must immediately and fully extinguish your fire.
+If a Fire Ban or Restriction is imposed, you must immediately and fully extinguish your fire, all existing permits will become void and no new permits will be issued.

 Rick Saulnier, Fire Chief